ttotenberg-ld/ld-guarded-release-runner/README.md

 4. **Conversion Metric** - Creates an occurrence metric where higher is better, using the business metric name you specified (only if enabled)

 All resources will be created with appropriate configurations for use with LaunchDarkly's Release Guardian feature.
 The resources will be tagged with "guarded-rollout-runner" for easy identification in the LaunchDarkly dashboard.

+**Note:** While the automatic resource creation generates boolean flags, the simulation tool works with any flag type - boolean, multivariate, or AI configs.
+The simulator automatically detects the baseline (control) variation from your experiment configuration, ensuring accurate tracking regardless of flag type, number of variations, or variation indices used.

 ## Deployment